brunokoga/Montevideo/monsters_dir/monsterAdvancement.md

 When adding class levels to a creature, the first step is to determine what role the base creature fulfills.
 There are three basic roles into which a creature might fall.
 A creature can fall into more than one role if its abilities are diverse.

 **Combat** : This creature is designed to be good at melee or ranged combat with a weapon or its natural weapons.
-In either case, these monsters have a number of feats and abilities to enhance their combat prowess (or are good simply by nature of their Hit Dice and ability scores.
+In either case, these monsters have a number of feats and abilities to enhance their combat prowess (or are good simply by nature of their Hit Dice and ability scores).
 If a creature does not possess many spells, special abilities, or skills, it is a combat monster.

 Most animals, constructs, dragons, humanoids, magical beasts, monstrous humanoids, plants, and vermin fall into this role, as do some creatures of all the other types.